johnwcowan/r7rs-work/ProcessesCowan.md

 `(current-process)`

-Creates a synthetic process wrapping the process id of the current process.
+Creates a synthetic process object wrapping the process id of the current process.

 ## Path search